The Adventures of Timmy the Tooth: Cast

+Music

+Each episode features three songs, excluding the theme song "I Love Adventure", with the exception of Operation: Secret Birthday Surprise and The Brush in the Stone, which have four, albeit both are reprises.
+The end credits are typically a reprise of the first song, save for Malibu Timmy and The Brush in the Stone.

 Home media

-The Adventures of Timmy the Tooth aired in syndication from January 16 to 31, 1995 and later on Nickelodeon as part of the Nick Jr. block from November 6, 1995 to May 17, 1996.
+The Adventures of Timmy the Tooth aired in syndication from January 16 to 31, 1995.
 It was announced to be on Peacock upon launch.